ksidelta/stampli/stampli-frontend/README.md

 - may interact with MobX

 ##### pages
-- must not have any dependencies
+- may only depend on url arguments
 - should use only stated-components & concrete-components